laurentsimon/attestation/spec/predicates/deployment.md

 ### Verification

 #### Configuration
-Verification of a deployment attestation is typically performed by an admisson controller prior to deploying an artifact / container.
+Verification of a deployment attestation is typically performed by an admission controller prior to deploying an artifact / container.
 The verification configuration MUST be done out-of-band and contain the following pieces of information:

 1. Required: The "trusted roots".
 A trusted root defines an entity that is trusted to generate attestations.
 A trusted root MUST be configured with at least the following pieces of information:
-    - Required: Which identity is trusted to generate the attestation.
-The identity may be a cryptographic public key, a Fulcio identity, etc.
+    - Required: The unique identity of the attestation generator.
+The identity may be a cryptographic public key, an identity in an x509 certificate, etc.
     - Required: Which scope types the attestation generator is authoritative for.
 2. Optional: Required scopes, which is a set of mandatory scope types that MUST be non-empty for verification to pass.
 Images MUST have attestation(s) over each scope type in the set in order to be admitted.
 Required scopes are necessary in an attestation, but not sufficient; other scopes present in the attestation MUST match the current environment in order for it to be considered valid.